Basic Concepts

 Arming and Disarming

 A vehicle is said to be armed when all motors and actuators are powered, and disarmed when nothing is powered.
-There is also a prearmed state when only actuators are powered.
+There is also a prearmed state when only servo actuators are powered, which is primarily used for testing.

 WARNING

-Arming is triggered by default (on Mode 2 transmitters) by holding the RC throttle/yaw stick on the bottom right for one second (to disarm, hold stick on bottom left).
+Arming and disarming are triggered by default using RC stick gestures.
+On Mode 2 transmitters you arm by holding the RC throttle/yaw stick on the bottom right for one second, and to disarm you hold the stick on bottom left for one second.
 It is alternatively possible to configure PX4 to arm using an RC switch or button (and arming MAVLink commands can also be sent from a ground station).

 To reduce accidents, vehicles should be armed as little as possible when the vehicle is on the ground.
 By default, vehicles are: